Dark3clipse/decluttarr/README.md

 **OBSOLETE_QBIT_TAG**
 - Downloads in qBittorrent will receive this tag when: (1) `SET_OBSOLETE_QBIT_TAG==True`, (2) `IGNORE_PRIVATE_TRACKERS==True`, (3) torrent is private, (4) torrent is due for removal.
-- Note: the tag can be used by third-party tools to remove these torrents after required seeding time has passed.
+- Note: the tag can be used by third-party tools (such as [qbit_manage](https://github.com/StuffAnThings/qbit_manage)) to remove these torrents after required seeding time has passed.
 - Tag is automatically created in qBittorrent (required qBittorrent is reachable on `QBITTORRENT_URL`)
 - Type: String
 - Is Mandatory: No (Defaults to `Obsolete`)